 Most cheaters don’t make enough money to make it worth their while to cheat.
 I want to discourage you from cheating, too.

-Unless you have a confederate working for the casino, it’s impossible to mark the cards in a blackjack game being dealt from a shoe.
-You’re not allowed to touch the cards.
+Unless you have a confederate working for the casino, it’s impossible to mark the cards in a blackjack game since you’re not allowed to touch the cards.
 If you can’t touch ’em, you sure can’t mark ’em.

-Most methods of marking cards won’t work in a casino setting.
+Most methods of marking cards won’t work in casinos.
 Card cheats often buy marked decks at the local magician shop.
-That does you no good if you’re playing in a casino, because they use their own cards.
+That does you no good if you’re playing in a casino because they use their own cards.
 It’s unlikely that you’d be able to switch your deck of marked cards for their cards.
-(Unlikely?
-Try impossible.)

 Marking cards is often done with water, too.
-If you leave a drop of water on the back of a playing card for a few minutes, then wipe it off, that spot will become visibly dull.
-Even if you could get a drop of water on a card at a handheld blackjack game, it wouldn’t be in play long enough to create a noticeable mark.
+If you can manage to get water on a card for a few minutes, then wipe it off, a spot will appear dull.
+Even if you could get water on a card during a blackjack game, it wouldn’t be in play long enough.

-There are also devices which mark cards for you.
-They’re too big to use in a casino setting, and even if they were small enough, it would be tricky to use it without being spotted.
+Some devices mark cards for you.
+They’re too big to use in a casino and it’s tricky to use them without being spotted.

 Really, the only way to mark cards in a modern casino with blackjack is via sleight of hand.
-You have to be able to crimp the card in some way without looking like you’re crimping it.
-That’s the crucial part.
+You would need to crimp it without looking like you’re crimping it.

 One of the nice things about the gambler’s crimp is that it doesn’t permanently damage the card.
 It’s a temporary mark.

 If you’re going to try this–and I recommend you DON’T–practice thoroughly for a long time to make sure you can pull it off without being noticed.
-I’d bet on the casino’s security over most of my readers, any day.
-I don’t mean that in a bad way–I have a lot of respect for my readers.
+DOn’t underestimate the casino’s advanced security.

 If you have an idea of the dealer’s hole card, the advantage is obvious.